K.G. Engineering Institute: Campus

-K. G. Engineering Institute is situated at the heart of Bishnupur (the City of Temple), about 150 km from Kolkata and 34 km away from Bankura district town.
-The campus is located 4 km away from Bihsnupur railway station and about 100 km from Kazi Nazrul Islam Airport.
+K.G.E.I. is situated at the heart of Bishnupur (the City of Temple), about 150 km from Kolkata and 34 km away from Bankura district town.
+The campus is located 4 km away from Bishnupur railway station and about 100 km from Kazi Nazrul Islam Airport.
 The total area of the institute campus is about 19 acres which accommodate not only the main building for classrooms, workshops, labs, library but also a playground, a 900 seating capacity auditorium, and four hostels out of which one is a well-protected girl’s hostel.